coockoo/knowledgebase/programming.md

 ## Data-Oriented Design

-Based on the Data-Oriented Design [book] by Richard Fabian
+Based on the Data-Oriented Design [book][dodbook] by Richard Fabian

+### Overview

+Currently it feels like reading "oop is bad and data is great" over and over again.

-It's all about the data.
+### It's all about the data.

 All the applications that have ever been written, have been written to output data based on some input data.

 Data is nothing without it's meaning.
 What is 4 vs what is 4 bananas?